TheOdinProject/curriculum/rails_programming/rails_basics/importmap.md

 <div class="lesson-content__panel" markdown="1">
 Since Rails 7 is relatively new there aren't a ton of resources available yet.
 That being said here are some that are worth taking a look at:

 1. First things first.
-[Briefly look over the `importmap-rails` gem Readme on github](https://github.com/rails/importmap-rails).
+[Briefly look over the `importmap-rails` gem README on github](https://github.com/rails/importmap-rails).
 This has A LOT of the information here plus more.
 Straight from the horse's mouth.
 2. Read [David Heinemeier Hansson's article](https://world.hey.com/dhh/modern-web-apps-without-javascript-bundling-or-transpiling-a20f2755) on Modern web apps without JavaScript bundling or transpiling.
 He describes the why and how of the `importmap` addition to Rails 7.

 </div>